Time for change

 So far in this series we’ve looked at the four most popular types of business insurance.

 Now it’s time for some less well-known stars to have their 15 minutes of fame.

 We’ll start with a relatively new kid on the block; and one that’s come about as a direct result of how we live today.
 Welcome to the 21st century, where cybercrime and e-risks are your new, biggest threats.

 But fear not, brave business owner, because insurers have an ace up their sleeve.
-And it's called cyber liability insurance.
+And it's called cyber insurance.